willeccles/wavegame/README.md

 ## How to setup and play:

+### Command Line

+1. If you have `make` installed, you can just `cd` to the src directory and run `make game` or `make server`.
+You can do `make all` to build both, and use `make jar` to make a jar from each of the things.
+2. If you don't have `make`, you can `cd` to the src directory and then do `javac mainGame/Game.java`.
+After that, you can just do `java mainGame/Game`.

+*If you want to just play the game, there are jar files available at the Releases page.*

+### Eclipse

 1. Unzip the file.

 2. Open Eclipse.
 Press File -> Import -> General -> Exisiting Projects into Workspace -> Next